OpenFAST/openfast/docs/source/user/api_change.rst

 OpenFAST                                      13      CompElast            3   CompElast       - Compute structural dynamics (switch) {1=ElastoDyn; 2=ElastoDyn + BeamDyn for blades; 3=Simplified ElastoDyn}
 AeroDyn                                       40      IntegrationMethod    3   IntegrationMethod  - Switch to indicate which integration method UA uses (1=RK4, 2=AB4, 3=ABM4, 4=BDF2)
 AeroDyn                                       140\*   BldNd_BlOutNd        "All"  BldNd_BlOutNd   - Specify a portion of the nodes to output. {"ALL", "Tip", "Root", or a list of node numbers} (-)
+AeroDyn Aeroacoustics                         11\*    TI                   0.1 TI   - Rotor-incident wind turbulence intensity (-) [Only used if TiCalcMeth == 1]
+AeroDyn Aeroacoustics                         12\*    avgV                 8 avgV   - Average wind speed used to compute the section-incident turbulence intensity (m/s) [Only used if TiCalcMeth == 1]
 ElastoDyn blade file                          15                           Removal of the `PitchAxis` input column HydroDyn                                       all                         Complete restructuring of input file SeaState                                       all                         New module (split from HydroDyn, so contains some inputs previously found in HydroDyn)